saralozano21/Project_Surgery_Robotics/Documentation/LabSession1&2_SurgeryFirstPrototype_Performances.md

     - Init_SurgeryRobotics_simulation.py: Initial python program frame to read the data from the Gripper and Endowrist modules and send it to the UR5e robot arm in simulated roboDK program environment
     - Init_SurgeryRobotics_real.py: Initial python program frame to read the data from the Gripper and Endowrist modules and send it to the UR5e robot arm using sockeds in real environment
 - Arduino programs:
-    - Gripper.ino: Arduino program for the Gripper module
+    - Gripper folder: Arduino program for the Gripper module
-    - Endowrist.ino: Arduino program for the Endowrist module
+    - Endowrist folder: Arduino program for the Endowrist module
-    - Servomotors.ino: Arduino program for the Servomotors module
+    - Servomotors folder: Arduino program for the Servomotors module

 ### Init Hardware-Software setup functionality
 The Initial functionality of the first prototype of the DaVinci surgery system is based on: